0xdebugit/teleconobot/readme.md

 	prod - Official Covid-19 Updates
 	test - test_group

+Contributers :
+	Contribute to the code by checking out develop branch as secret tokens are available here.

 Features :
 1. Multilingual News are scraped and posted
 2. Latest Covid Stats across India